SDU-eScience/SDUCloudDoc/docs/source/quickstart.rst

 Learn More
 -------------------------------------------------------------------------------

-* Make your data discoverable and search for other user's data:
-  :ref:`Metadata-service`
-* Share files with your colleagues on SDUCloud: :ref:`Storage-service`
+* Share files with your colleagues on SDUCloud: :ref:`storage`
-* Publish your work on Zenodo: :ref:`Zenodo-service`
-* Go in depth with applications: :ref:`app-service`
 * Take a peek behind the curtains and learn about the internals of SDUCloud:
   :ref:`technical-overview`